juliaziaee/miniAmazonProject/README.txt

 Our [Gitlab Repository] (https://gitlab.oit.duke.edu/databosses/mini-amazon-skeleton)

 To Create and Load Data into Database:
+Inside of the VM terminal, cd to the db folder of the final project and run the following commands.
-~/shared/final/mini-amazon-skeleton/db$ dropdb amazon; createdb amazon; psql amazon -af create.sql~/shared/final/mini-amazon-skeleton/db$ dropdb amazon; createdb amazon; psql amazon -af create.sql
+~/shared/final/mini-amazon-skeleton/db$ dropdb amazon; createdb amazon; psql amazon -af create.sql;
 ~/shared/final/mini-amazon-skeleton/db$ psql amazon -af load.sql